Testing the Solvability of Systems of Linear Inequalities: Proofs of Theorems , , and impossibility result

 We choose $M_N\uparrow \infty$ such that $M_N=o(\kappa_N)$, $M_N \alpha_N=o(1)$, and $M_N^2 \Bigl(\kappa_N/\sqrt{N}\Bigr)=o(1)$.
 Such a choice is possible since $\kappa_N=o(\sqrt{N})$, where $\kappa_N$, here and in what follows, denotes either $\kappa_{1N}$, $\kappa_{2N}$, or $\kappa_{3N}$.

 Let ${\cal X}_N$ denote the set of pertubation $\xi$ defined by

-We now proceed to derive inequalities~\eqref{eqnSSLSUC10} and~\eqref{eqnSSLSUC11} from inequality~\eqref{eqnPSSLSUC02}.
-The proof is structured in four steps, which mirror the steps used in the derivation of the main results in Sections~\ref{sectionSSAS} through~\ref{sectionSSFSST}.
-In particular, inequality~\eqref{eqnSSLSUC10} is established in Steps~1 through~3, while Step~4 contains the proof of inequality~\eqref{eqnSSLSUC11}.
+We now proceed to derive inequalities~\eqref{eqnAVEAM1} and~\eqref{eqnAVEAM2} from inequality~\eqref{eqnPSSLSUC02}.
+The proof is structured in four steps, which mirror the steps used in the proof of Theorem~\ref{thmAVKAM} in Section \ref{pthmAVKAM}.
+In particular, inequality~\eqref{eqnAVEAM1} is established in Steps~1 through~3, while Step~4 contains the proof of inequality~\eqref{eqnAVEAM2}.
 Throughout the argument, we let \( C \) denote a generic constant that is uniform over all data-generating processes \( Q \in \mathcal{Q}_0 \), for sufficiently large \( N \).
 The constant \( C \) may vary from one equation to another.

 \underline{Step 1} \quad In this step, we show that there exists a sequence $\beta_N = o(1)$ such that, for all sufficiently large $N$ and for all $Q \in \mathcal{Q}_0$, the following inequality holds on the event $E_N(Q)$: